Thais Fersoza and Michel Teló have a dream party for their children

 In the caption of the publication, the presenter did not fail to be melted by the heirs.
 “Celebrating love!
 Life!
 Our family!
 What a blessing that we are all together!
 It was really amazing!
 We managed to unite many people who are part of our history and who are very special to us”, she wrote.

 In the sequence, the actress also explained how holding the event was exciting and special for the whole family.
 “We haven’t had a party in years.
-And our friends know that we have always been one to party, to welcome at home”, she said.
+And our friends know that we’ve always been one to party, to welcome at home,” she said.